uakfdotb/ghostpp/readme.txt

 Notes:

-The ghost.sln includes two projects, bncsutil and ghost. bncsutil was not written by me and can be found here: http://code.google.com/p/bncsutil/ bncsutil requires gmp (GNU Multiple Precision Arithmetic Library) but I have included a prebuilt gmp.lib so you don't need to build one yourself unless you want to. gmp can be found here: http://gmplib.org/
+The ghost.sln includes four projects: bncsutil, ghost, update_dota_elo, and update_w3mmd_elo. bncsutil was not written by me and can be found here: http://code.google.com/p/bncsutil/ bncsutil requires gmp (GNU Multiple Precision Arithmetic Library) but I have included a prebuilt gmp.lib so you don't need to build one yourself unless you want to. gmp can be found here: http://gmplib.org/